``` ```

 06 — OrthoGraph

-Visual Corpus Navigation
+Visual Knowledge Navigation Concept

-A search doesn't just return a list—it illuminates a region.
+A search doesn't just return a list, it illuminates a region.
 Clusters reveal topic structure.
 Sparse areas indicate gaps.
 The learner develops intuition about the knowledge landscape before diving into specific content.

 KNEE · LIGAMENT · RECONSTRUCTION Graft Selection

-Search Illuminates Context
+Search Illuminates Context (Concept Art)

 Query: "ACL reconstruction techniques" — Results appear as bright points.
 Their clustering reveals related literature; their distance from other clusters shows how the topic connects to the broader field.